 I’ve already mentioned her infamous prepaid debit card fiasco?
 When you have that kind of star power, those kinds of offers come along, and they’re hard to resist.

-For example, you can recommend one of a half a dozen debt consolidation services, but you choose to endorse the company with the fifth best program because they are paying you a fee to do so.
+For example, you can recommend one of a half a dozen debt consolidation services or with the best airline rewards credit card, but you choose to endorse the company with the fifth best program because they are paying you a fee to do so.
 It happens all the time with recognized gurus.